cns-iu/scimaps/content/site/callForMacroscopes.md

       Please feel free to send any questions you might have regarding the judging process to Todd Theriault (ttheriau@indiana.edu) and use the subject heading “Macroscope Inquiry.”
   - header: Final Submission
     content: >-
-      Authors of winning entries will be contacted by April 1, 2023 and invited to submit final entries by May 30, 2023.
+      Authors of winning entries will be contacted by February 15, 2024 and invited to submit final entries by May April 1, 2024.
 Each final entry consists of:

       * Link to online site that features the macroscope tool or link to executable code.
 This must be a fully self-contained version of the macroscope that can operate without any outside links and without opening new windows.